≥90% of participants will identify and react to patients with symptoms of EV-D68.

 The Morbidity and Mortality Weekly Report (MMWR) noted the difficulty of establishing causation by EV-D68:

-Avindra Nath, clinical director of the National Institute of Neurological Disorders and Stroke and president of the International Society for NeuroVirology, compared the situation to the prolonged investigations that led to confirmation of HIV as the cause of AIDS.
-In response to the suggestion that the enterovirus might be taking over the role of polio, Nath said that enterovirus 68 was far less virulent and spread much more slowly than polio, and that, unlike in polio, only a few cases of paralysis were seen per thousand children infected.
-He also suggested that adults with respiratory diseases should also be evaluated for neurologic deficits, and that infectious disease should be considered as a cause when patients presented with neurologic symptoms.
+Avindra Nath, clinical director of the National Institute of Neurological Disorders and Stroke and president of the International Society for NeuroVirology, compared the situation to the prolonged investigations that led to the confirmation of HIV as the cause of AIDS.
+In response to the suggestion that the enterovirus might be taking over the role of polio, Nath said that enterovirus 68 was far less virulent and spread much more slowly than polio and that, unlike in polio, only a few cases of paralysis were seen per thousand children infected.
+He also suggested that adults with respiratory diseases should also be evaluated for neurologic deficits and that infectious disease should be considered a cause when patients presented with neurologic symptoms.

-On November 7, 2014 the CDC issued "Interim Considerations for Clinical Management of Patients with Acute Flaccid Myelitis", based on "consensus guidance drawn from experts in infectious diseases, neurology, pediatrics, critical care medicine, public health epidemiology and virology."
+On November 7, 2014, the CDC issued "Interim Considerations for Clinical Management of Patients with Acute Flaccid Myelitis," based on "consensus guidance drawn from experts in infectious diseases, neurology, pediatrics, critical care medicine, public health epidemiology, and virology."
 Mark Sawyer of the American Academy of Pediatrics, who contributed to the guidance, was quoted by the organization's newsletter:

 Six of ten children in Denver were sent home for outpatient treatment.
 Some with mild symptoms have recovered from temporary limb weakness, while the fate of those more severely affected remains unclear.
 Intensive physical therapy and occupational therapy may be beneficial for recovery.